ks-zealot/ks-zealot.github.io/README.md

 ### Campaign

 Launch the entire Warcraft campaign.
-To do this, in addition to the previous functionality, add the ability to play videos on the engine and execute Jass scripts.
+To do this, in addition to the previous functionality, add the ability to play cinematics and execute Jass scripts.

 ### WorldEditor

-The final goal of this project is to recreate WorldEditor as a plugin for UnrealEngine that will be available on the marketplace.
+The final goal of this project is to recreate WorldEditor as a plugin for UnrealEngine that will be available on the Unreal marketplace.

 ## What work now?